NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-7-reproducibility.md

 flag `--global` to enable it for all repositories and your user account.

 Now run `git diff Analysis.ipynb` again.
-You will still see a very long diff, but this time you should also see some explanatory lines such as
+You will still see a very long diff, but this time you should also see some explanatory lines such as:

 ```
 ## replaced /cells/0/execution_count: